fdm1/advent_of_code_go/README.md

 ## Run a puzzle:

+Create a `.env` file to set `AOC_SESSION` (or set it in the environment), getting the session cookie from advent of code after logging in.
+This is required to download the input at runtime.

 Use the bin script to run a puzzle.
 It will prompt for a year, day, and part, and if a solution is attempted, it will return that result.

 ```